gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

         Commit, John, 1, 2024-05-10 10:00:00
         Commit, John, 1, 2024-05-10 16:50:00
     ```
-    Then an empty `groupBy` tells Gaffer to not to group by any properties and
+    Then an empty `groupBy` tells Gaffer to not group by any properties and
     to just summarise all John's commits, regardless of date.

     === "Java"